crocandr/docker-tinc/README.md

 ```

 If you don't define a `SYNCKEY` at the start, the Tinc container generates a btsync (Bittorrent Sync) key to syncronize the hosts folder. <br />
-You can view this key with `docker logs tinc` or with `cat /srv/tinc/config/btkey.txt` command on docker host.
+You can view this key with `docker logs tinc` or with `cat /srv/tinc/config/synckey.txt` command on docker host.

-Example: `docker logs tinc | grep -i "btsync key"`
+Example: `docker logs tinc | grep -i "sync key"`

 ```
-PLEASE COPY THIS BTSYNC KEY to the other hosts: ADV4IAC6EJWLYMJUDNTYWDW572L3DG5HN
+PLEASE COPY THIS SYNC KEY to the other hosts: ADV4IAC6EJWLYMJUDNTYWDW572L3DG5HN
 ```

 You have to define this synckey when you start next containers: